projg2/nattka/doc/bug.rst

 =================
 If the ``CC-ARCHES`` keyword is added to a bug, NATTkA will determine correct arch teams from the package list, and add them to CC on next iteration.
-This will happen only if sanity-check passes.
+This will happen only if sanity-check passes and the bug is not assigned to ``bug-wranglers@g.o``.

 ALLARCHES keyword